tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 Each `bdqffdq:Implementation` SHOULD have one and only one `bdqffdq:usesSpecification` object property.

-The `bdqffdq:implementedBy` [bdqffdq:implementedBy](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#implementedby> "The bdqffdq:Mechanism that provides a bdqffdq:Implementation") object property SHOULD have a `bdqffdq:Implementation` as its subject.
+The `bdqffdq:implementedBy` object property SHOULD have a `bdqffdq:Implementation` as its subject.

 An axiom places an `owl:restriction` on the object of the `bdqffdq:implementedBy` object property as a `bdqffdq:Mechanism`.